SKETCH THE CHARACTER:

 can never be forgotten.
 Gautam Buddha was born……

 THE BEST FRAMMAR BOOK

 3. Name of Chapter and Writer

-Try to mention the name of the author of the chapter from where the
+Try to mention the name of the chapter and its author from where the

 character has been taken.

 4. Leading / Secondary Character…..